Why is Laos building Mekong dams it doesn't need? | DW | 15.01.2021

 "The determination inside Laos to push ahead with a series of new large-scale hydropower projects even with no confirmed purchaser for the electricity can be seen as an addiction to familiar technologies and development processes," Weatherby said.

-The latest Laotian dam project is the Chinese-funded Sanakham dam, which is under construction around 2 kilometers (1.2 miles) upstream from the border with Thailand.
+The latest Laotian dam project is the Chinese-funded Sanakham dam, which is under construction around 2 kilometers upstream from the border with Thailand.

 Not all Thai government stakeholders are showing robust support for the new dam, said Brian Eyler, director of the Southeast Asia program at the Stimson Center.